 The saint with the dog's head

-In the Eastern tradition, St. Christopher is usually depicted with a dog’s head, as can be seen from several icons kept in St. Petersburg and Sofia.
-According to some, the iconography of the Holy Cinocephalus, could stem from a cult born in a Hellenistic-Egyptian context, with a clear reference to the worship of the god Anubis.
+In the Eastern tradition, St. Christopher is occasionally depicted with a dog’s head, as can be seen from several icons kept in St. Petersburg and Sofia.
+According to some, the iconography of the Holy Cynocephalus, could stem from a cult born in a Hellenistic-Egyptian context, with a reference to the worship of the god Anubis.
 A more plausible, if complex, explanation could be the following: that Reprobus might have enlisted in the Roman army and converted to Christianity with the name of Christopher.
 Denounced for his religion and brought before a judge, he would have refused to recant and would have been decapitated.
 Christopher, therefore, would "carry Christ" in his heart until martyrdom, just like the donkey that carried Christ to Jerusalem on Palm Sunday.
 That is why, in the East, Christopher would have been depicted initially with a donkey’s head, which then would have evolved into a dog's head.
 The iconography is thus perfectly within the Christian tradition and is unrelated to pagan cults.

 The eye protector